-(The following draft article by Catherine Wessinger appears as Chapter Two in the book How the Millennium Comes Violently (New York: Seven Bridges Press, 2000).
+(The following draft article by Catherine Wessinger appears as Chapter Three in the book How the Millennium Comes Violently (New York: Seven Bridges Press, 2000).
 This paper may be cited, but please cite this draft which was last revised January 13, 1998.
 This article differs somewhat from the chapter published in the book.)

 “Those who cannot remember the past are condemned to repeat it.”

 As we are nearing the year 2000 religious imaginations are spinning millennial dreams.
 The impending new millennium is stimulating hopes that the limitations of the human condition will be transcended finally and completely.
 Scholars have termed this hope for collective earthly or heavenly salvation “millennialism” or “millenarianism,” because so often the terrestrial perfection has been expected to last one thousand years.
 Many millennialists believe the transition will take place catastrophically, and sometimes this expectation of conflict and its accompanying dualistic perspective have contributed to episodes of violence.